Skip to content

 With age, arthritis can cause the joints in our knees, hands, wrists, and feet to become stiff and sore.

-After age 60, more than 85 percent of people have arthritis in their neck ( Arthritis neck), according to the American Academy of Orthopaedic Surgeons (AAOS)
+After age 60, more than 85 percent of people have arthritis in their neck ( Arthritis neck), according to the American Academy of Orthopaedic Surgeons (AAOS).

 Yoga can be a helpful practice for individuals with arthritis of the spine and neck, as it can help to increase flexibility and reduce tension in the area.
 Some specific yoga poses that may be helpful for arthritis in the neck include:

 1. Cat-Cow stretch: This gentle stretch helps to loosen the neck and relieve tension.
 Start on your hands and knees, with your hands shoulder-width apart and your knees hip-width apart.
-As you inhale, arch your back and lift your head up to the ceiling (Cow).
+As you inhale, arch your back and lift your head to the ceiling (Cow).
 As you exhale, round your spine and tuck your chin to your chest (Cat).

-2. Neck rolls: Slowly and gently roll your head in a circle, moving from the right shoulder to the chest, to the left shoulder, and back up to the right shoulder.
+2. Neck rolls: Slowly and gently roll your head in a circle, moving from the right shoulder to the chest, left shoulder, and back up to the right shoulder.
 Repeat in the opposite direction.

 Please follow and like us: